 HRLC's Refugee Clinic was established in February 2020 and works in collaboration with Across Borders and Saint Andrews Refugee Services (StARS).
 University of Nottingham students can undertake placements in the Refugee Clinic, where they work with legal advisors on Refugee Status Determination (RSD) applications with the UN High Commissioner for Refugees (UNHCR) in Cairo and carry out country of origin research.

-During term-time and over the summer, law students have the opportunity to assist us with the production of two of our publications:
+During term-time and over the summer, law students have the opportunity to assist us with the production the International Human Rights Report.

 International Criminal Justice Databases